Additional Online Orientation & Advisement Info

 They include cultural, religious, political and social clubs.
 Stop by the Student Activities Office more information.

-MiraCosta College participates in the Pacific Coast Athletic Conference, which includes Grossmont, Palomar, Southwestern, San Diego City, San Diego Mesa, and Imperial Valley Colleges.
-Men's Varsity Teams compete in cross-country, track and field, and basketball; women's intercollegiate teams compete in cross-country, track and field, and soccer.
-MiraCosta College also has a surf team, which competes in the collegiate division of the National Scholastic Surfing Association (NSSA).
+MiraCosta College participates in the Pacific Coast Athletic Conference, which includes Grossmont, Palomar, Southwestern, San Diego City, San Diego Mesa, San Diego Miramar, Mt.
+San Jacinto and Imperial Valley Colleges.
+Women’s and Men's varsity teams compete in basketball and soccer.
+Women’s volleyball will begin in the Fall of 2014.
+MiraCosta College also has a surf team, which competes in the collegiate division of the National Scholastic Surfing Association (NSSA) and a women’s sand volleyball team that competes as a club sport.
+For more information please contact athletic director Patrick Conahan (firstname.lastname@example.org).

 The Chariot - Student Newspaper